zezont4/laravel-generator/README.md

 ## HOW IT WORKS ?

 #### Select your MySql table then Laravel Generator will generate :
--Model
--Controller
--Request
+-Model.
+-Controller.
+-Request.
--Forms (index,search,show,edit,create) using Materialize Css -You can copy (Routs,language)
+-Forms (index "with filters and sorting",search,show,edit,create) using Materialize Css.
+-Auto generated Routs and language array.

 #### It's a little bit smart , So it will do the following:
 -Field comment in database will be the Label , if not exists thin the field name.
+-If type of field is TINYINT(1) then the Input type will be Radio (Optional).
 -If the field does not allow Null then it will be required in the request.
+-if field is set to be unique in database the a **unique** validation will be set.
--If type of field is TINYINT(1) then the Input will be Radio (Optional).
+-if type of field is int the a **numeric** validation will be set.

 #### For security , It only works if *APP_ENV=local* in .env file.